AyushmanTomar/SpamHam/README.md

 # SpamHam: Your Personal Spam Filter 🛡️

-Welcome to **SpamHam**, a cutting-edge machine learning project that predicts whether a message is spam or not.
+Welcome to **SpamHam**, a machine learning project that predicts whether a message is spam or not.

 ## Link: https://spamham-6xl4.onrender.com
 ## Overview 📝